netdata/netdata/health/notifications/telegram/README.md

     Alternatively, you can get the chat ID directly from the bot API.
 Send *your* bot a command in the chat you want to use, then check `https://api.telegram.org/bot{YourBotToken}/getUpdates`, eg.  `https://api.telegram.org/bot111122223:7OpFlFFRzRBbrUUmIjj5HF9Ox2pYJZy5/getUpdates`
 - terminal access to the Agent you wish to configure

-## Configure Netdata to send alerts to Telegram
+## Configure Netdata to send alert notifications to Telegram

 > ### Info
 >